April Young, PhD (University of Kentucky)

 Dr. Cooper is currently the Vice Chair for Behavioral Sciences and Health Education, Co-Director of the Prevention Sciences Core for Emory University’s Center for AIDS Research (CFAR), and Director of the Rollins School of Public Health (RSPH) Program on the Social Determinants of Health and of the RSPH Certificate Program in the Sociocontextual Determinants of Health at Emory University.
 Her research expertise includes studying the social determinants of health, with a particular focus on the social determinants of drug use, drug users’ health, and health disparities.
 She applies multilevel, geospatial, and qualitative methods to explore these topics.
 For more information, visit Dr. Cooper’s profile here.

-Rhonda is currently a Retention Coordinator for the Department of Epidemiology at the University of Kentucky.
+Rhonda is currently a Re-entry Health Navigator for Morgan County and Wolfe County.
 She completed her undergraduate work at Morehead State University with a Bachelor Degree in Sociology.
 She completed her Masters in the Art of Criminology at Morehead State University as well and completed her thesis on Substance Abuse and Hope Theory.
 Rhonda presented her findings at the ASC in San Francisco, CA. As a graduate assistant at MSU, Rhonda assisted in the research study of Hope Theory through qualitative and quantitative interviews of clients in rehabilitation.
 Rhonda is interested in the impact the opioid epidemic has had on families in Eastern KY and the trends of how the drug of choice has changed as state laws have restricted the prescribing of opioids.

 Lisa is currently a Community Researcher for the Department of Epidemiology at the University of Kentucky.

-Roscoe is currently a Community Researcher for the Department of Epidemiology at the University of Kentucky.
+Kia is a Certified Research Phlebotomist for the Department of Epidemiology at the University of Kentucky.

-Connor VanMeter is a research assistant for the Department of Epidemiology at the University of Kentucky.
-He graduated from UK in May 2018 with a B.S. in Agricultural Biotechology and a B.S. in Computer Science.
+Connor graduated from UK in May 2018 with a B.S. in Agricultural Biotechology and a B.S. in Computer Science.
 During his undergraduate, he focused on nutrition education and community-based hunger relief efforts.
 He is interested in understanding community networks and their impact on individual and community long-term well-being.

 April Ballard holds a Masters of Public Health in Epidemiology and Environmental Health from the University of Kentucky and is currently working on a Ph.D. at Emory University in Environmental Health Sciences.
 April’s research focuses on environmental and socio-behavioral determinants of disease transmission with a special interest in rural and gender heath disparities, both domestically in central Appalachia and internationally in Latin America.
 She employs mixed methods approaches to understand environmental, economic, behavioral, and sociocultural contexts and how it relates to health.
 April serves as a research assistant for the project.